-ACTION ITEM 2 Compressed Natural Gas (CNG) Expansion
+ACTION ITEM 3 Diesel & Compressed Natural Gas (CNG) Transition

-Pace has made major investments in CNG vehicles recently.
-In 2018, Pace completed a compressed natural gas (CNG) bus garage in Markham that houses 98 CNG buses.
-Benefits including lower fuel cost, lower maintenance cost, and reduced emissions.
-Pace has also acquired land in Wheeling to replace its current Northwest Division, which will feature exclusive CNG technology.
+Pace has made major investments in CNG vehicles over the past few years.
+In 2018, Pace completed a compressed natural gas (CNG) bus garage in Markham that houses 98 CNG buses, and the egency has also acquired land in Wheeling to replace its current Northwest Division, which will feature exclusive CNG technology among 115 new vehicles.
+Benefits of CNG include lower fuel cost, lower maintenance cost, elimination of harmful particulate pollution, and lower greenhouse gas emissions than diesel.